Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 4. African Clawed Frog

-The African clawed frog, also known as Xenopus laevis, is a fully aquatic frog in the rivers and lakes of sub-Saharan Africa.
+The African clawed frog, also known as Xenopus laevis, is fully aquatic in the rivers and lakes of sub-Saharan Africa.

 They are popular as pets, especially as laboratory animals, due to their ease of maintenance and their ability to regenerate limbs.

-Its unique webbed feet set the African clawed frog apart from other amphibians.
+The African clawed frog’s unique webbed feet set it apart from other amphibians.
 These feet are suitable for swimming and have long, thin, flexible digits that allow the frog to grasp prey easily.

-They have a remarkable ability to adapt to their surroundings and can even change color to match their surroundings.
+They can remarkably adapt to their surroundings and even change color to match their surroundings.

-Despite being a popular pet and research animal, African clawed frogs are actually considered an invasive species in many parts of the world due to their aggressive and competitive nature.
+Despite being popular pets and research animals, African clawed frogs are considered an invasive species in many parts of the world due to their aggressive and competitive nature.

-They have been known to outcompete native species for food and resources and can even carry diseases that can be harmful to other amphibians.
+They have been known to outcompete native species for food and resources and can even carry diseases that can harm other amphibians.

 Overall, the African clawed frog is a fascinating animal with webbed feet that make it well-suited for life in the water.

-However, their invasive nature serves as a reminder that not all exotic animals make great pets or additions to local ecosystems.
+However, their invasive nature reminds us that not all exotic animals make great pets or additions to local ecosystems.

 5. Mexican Walking Fish